mushfiqur0002/Mobile-Game-Project/README.md

 Gameplay & Mechanics:

 - Gyro to control player
-- The goal is to collect all the collectables and objects and then reach the endpoint.
+- The goal is to collect all the collectables and objects and then reach the end point.
 - Vibration for UI and in-game for gameplay feedback from collectables.

 Platform: